One of the greatest things about the resurgence in the popularity of vinyl is bonus content.

 Still, if you like Led Zeppelin, and wish there were more bands around today that recorded that kind of music, well, you need to pick up either “Black Smoke Rising” their debut four song EP or “From The Fires”, their first full length LP.

 Right now, my vinyl collection only includes the “Black Smoke Rising” EP, but trust me, that will soon be rectified.

 In my opinion, “Lucifer’s Friend” has got to be the worst name for a band, unless they worship the devil, which these guys did not.
 Maybe they wanted to one-up Black Sabbath in that area because they thought it would sell.
 But Black Sabbath took their name from the title of an old Boris Karloff horror film.
 “Lucifer’s Friend” had no other connotation.
 I don’t know why they chose “Lucifer’s Friend” as the band’s name, but I think it was a bad choice that cost them much deserved success.
 Especially since they were a band that could have out-heavied any band that was around in 1970, when their eponymous debut came out.

-Picture Black Sabath meets Uriah Heep mixed with a combination of Led Zeppelin, Iron Maiden and Deep Purple.
-Now pictire how cuting edge and heavy that was back in 1970.
-The only bands that maybe equaled them back then were Sabath and Zeppelin and that’s a maybe.
+Picture Black Sabbath meets Uriah Heep mixed with a combination of Led Zeppelin, Iron Maiden and Deep Purple.
+Now picture how cutting edge and heavy that was back in 1970.
+The only bands that maybe equaled them back then were Sabbath and Zeppelin and that’s a maybe.